koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-getPublicInstance is a function to define a public instance of the instance or textInstance.
+getPublicInstance is a function to define a public instance, which receives an instance or text instance and returns a public instance.

-If you don't want to expose these to users, you can convert them to what you want to expose.
+you can convert an instance or text instance to what you want to expose.

 ReactDOM returns a passed instance without doing anything.
 So you can get a DOM node reference through a `ref` prop.